 Hiking length: 4.3 miles uphill (5 to 6-hour hike)

-After breakfast, we will being our hike following an ancient Incan water channel.
+After breakfast, we will begin our hike following an ancient Incan water channel.
 The trail ascends through the Ccorimarca Valley, where terraces locally known as "Andenes" dot the hillsides.
 The terraces were built by the Incas, but locals still grow their crops here.
 Hike up to the first pass from which there is an amazing view of the snow-capped peaks of the Urubamba range.
 You can see Veronica, Ausangate, Pachatusan and Salcantay peaks from this vantage point.
 Look out over the fields of Chinchero, Moray and Maras far below you.

 After breaking for a rest and a snack, we will continue through the small valley of Chancachuco, where we will have lunch next to the Andean lake of Maracocha, as it drains its waters into the stream of Chancachuco, through a long Inca water channel of 18 km.
 We can admire Andean bird species such as the Andean goose, the Cara Cara, and the Andean flicker.
 After a short rest and our picnic lunch, we continue downhill to our next campsite, which boasts spectacular views of the snowy peak Huayanay.
 Here, we will have the opportunity to visit with a local family who makes their living farming potatoes and raising sheep.